 It is a mistake to make only the minimum payments on your credit cards.
-If you do so, you’ll have to pay the A charge for borrowing money, most often based on a percentage of the amount owed. on the outstanding balance every month.
+If you do so, you’ll have to pay the interest on the outstanding balance every month.
 Therefore, it is always better to pay the entire balance on your cards every billing cycle if you possibly can.
 So, before swiping your cards, check out whether or not you’ll be able to make the entire payment in the billing cycle.

 Also, use your reward points if you’re ordering things online; otherwise, your reward points may expire.

-If required and if the creditors agree, you can take out a The process of moving the amount you owe on one credit card or debt to another credit card or loan. card and transfer your existing balance to the new card.
-Usually, a The process of moving the amount you owe on one credit card or debt to another credit card or loan. card comes with an introductory period of zero or low-interest rate.
+If required and if the creditors agree, you can take out a balance transfer card and transfer your existing balance to the new card.
+Usually, a balance transfer card comes with an introductory period of zero or low-interest rate.
 So, repay the transferred balance within that period.

 However, after making the payment, do not cancel your existing cards especially if they have a long credit history.
-If you cancel cards, the The maximum amount of money you are allowed to have as your outstanding balance. and the history of credit will reduce thereby affecting your credit score negatively.
+If you cancel cards, the credit limit and the history of credit will reduce thereby affecting your credit score negatively.

 Getting Panicked and Selling Stocks

 Selling stocks after a stock market decline is one of the major financial mistakes that often people commit.
 They sell stocks when the market is down.
 But, have faith.
 The market will surely recover.
-Do not touch your investment A group of financial instruments. at this time.
+Do not touch your investment portfolio at this time.
 The market recovered even after the economic crisis of 2009.
 However, it may take a bit more time.
 So, do not sell stocks right at this moment.

-Another thing that the financial advisers always tell not to do is check your A group of financial instruments. every day.
+Another thing that the financial advisers always tell not to do is check your portfolio every day.
 It will make you stressed.
 Instead, if you have an additional amount after meeting your necessities, you can invest it in stocks as the prices are low.

 Withdrawing from Retirement Accounts without Considering the Cons

-The CARES Act has made it quite easy to withdraw funds from your retirement accounts, such as IRAs (A personal retirement savings plan available in the US.
-There are two types of IRA:
+The CARES Act has made it quite easy to withdraw funds from your retirement accounts, such as IRAs (Individual Retirement Account) and 401(k)s.

 Here are a few advantages of withdrawing funds: